 Court Records are public records and available to anyone.
 These records include a court case file containing a court docket and all of the filings and documents filed in the case.
 You are able to access court records via the internet, or at the clerk’s office of the court in the jurisdiction where the case was filed.

 Each state maintains records of people’s criminal past.
 These state databases are connected and you can track criminal histories from other states.
-You are able to go to county courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that it was in a different state, you may have to pay for a more intensive search.
+You are able to go to the county courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that it was in a different state, you may have to pay for a more intensive search.

 A search of someone’s criminal history you can get a listing of all the arrests, charges, or convictions for the following crimes: